GATB/bcalm/README.md

     rm -Rf CMake* && cmake -DKSIZE_LIST="32 64 96 128 160 192 224 256 320" .. && make -j 8

-The list of kmers should only contain multiples of 32.
+For compilation, list of kmers should only contain multiples of 32.
 Intermediate values create optimized code for smaller $k$'s.
 You could specify just `KSIZE_LIST="320"` but then using smaller k values would be as slow as large ones.

+Of course, after that, BCALM 2 can be run with any k value up to the largest one specified during compilation.

 Acknowledgements
 ========